kalebpereira/SOC-Honeynet/README.md

 ## Introduction

 In today's digitally connected landscape, cybersecurity is paramount.
 As technology advances, so too do the methods and sophistication of cyber threats.
 To confront these challenges head-on, I embarked on a comprehensive cybersecurity project leveraging Azure's robust infrastructure.
-The primary objective was to construct a miniature honeynet within Azure, comprising three distinct virtual machines: an Attack-VM, a Linux-VM, and a Windows VM.
+The primary objective was to construct a miniature honeynet within Azure, comprising three distinct virtual machines: an Attack-VM (to personally stimulate attacks), a Linux-VM, and a Windows VM.
 By deliberately exposing the Linux and Windows VMs to potential attacks, I aimed to simulate real-world cyber threats and analyze their impact.

 ## Project Overview